-When the neck is forced past its comfortable range of motion, injury can occur to the soft tissues or the skeletal structures of the spine.
+When the neck is forced past its comfortable range of motion, back injury from headbanging can occur to the soft tissues or the skeletal structures of the spine.
 Muscular strain can occur in the neck, upper back, middle back or lower back, since all the muscles of the dorsal anatomy work in conjunction with one another.
 Herniated discs might occur anywhere in the spine, but are most commonly found in the neck and upper thoracic region.
 Vertebral fracture is rare, but can occur in some patients, particularly those with existing spinal irregularities, such as cervical spondylolisthesis and severe hypolordosis.

 It is logical that headbanging places inordinate force on all the structures of the spine, including the intervertebral discs and the spinal joints.
 It is also therefore logical to link early onset and extreme spinal degeneration to headbanging, since it seems to occur in many people who actively participate in the activity over time.